TN 1 (04-12)

 Title II and title XVI applicants, beneficiaries, recipients, and representative payees who are blind or visually impaired may request an “alternative” accommodation under a Section 504 regulation, 45 CFR 85.51.

-SSA’s Office of the General Counsel (OGC) decides whether to approve these requests on a case-by-case basis using criteria in 45 CFR Part 85.
+SSA’s Center for Section 504 Compliance decides whether to approve these requests on a case-by-case basis using criteria in 45 CFR Part 85.

 For further information on handling requests for “other” special notice accommodations, see Procedure for Request for Other Special Notice Accommodations for the Blind or Visually Impaired NL 01001.300.